-Rogers, Homestead and Old 86 Corridor Sites (see future land use map)
+Rogers, Homestead and Old 86 Corridor Sites

-- a) Potential Community Commercial on the west side of Rogers Road north of Purefoy Drive in alignment with Rogers Rd.
-Neighborhood Zoning Initiative. - b) A small node was approved as part of Ballentine rezoning, with a mix of development types that remains consistent with the approved conditional use permit (special use permit). - c) Plan for residential and mixed-use development along the west side of Old NC 86. - d) Consider land for potential small-scale, mixed-use development. - e) Plan for mixed-use development with a commercial node at Old NC 86 and the northwest side of Homestead Road. - f) Plan for mixed use development and reroute of Homestead Road to improve intersection. - g) Potential for low-scale, infill commercial space next to Lake Hogan Farms Clubhouse, such as office, retail, or cultural amenity. - h) Plan for mixed-use development and a commercial node or a recreational center with pool or water feature at Old NC 86 and the south side of Homestead Road. - i) Plan for commercial or mixed-use development with buffer toward low density housing. - h) Potential for a small commercial or mixed-use development at Homestead and Bellamy Lane.
+- A Potential Community Commercial on the west side of Rogers Road north of Purefoy Drive in alignment with Rogers Rd.
+Neighborhood Zoning Initiative. - B A small node was approved as part of Ballentine's rezoning, with a mix of development types that remains consistent with the approved conditional use permit (special use permit). - Plan for residential and mixed-use development along the west side of Old NC 86. - D Consider land for small-scale, mixed-use development. - Plan for mixed-use development with a commercial node at Old NC 86 and the northwest side of Homestead Road. - F Plan for mixed use development and a rerouting of Homestead Road to improve the intersection. - G Potential for low-scale, infill commercial space next to Lake Hogan Farms Clubhouse, such as office, retail, or a cultural amenity. - H Plan for mixed-use development and a commercial node or a recreational center with pool or water feature at Old NC 86 and the south side of Homestead Road. - Plan for commercial or mixed-use development with a buffer between the use and nearby low-density housing. - J Potential for a small commercial or mixed-use development at Homestead and Bellamy Lane.